top of page

 It was a stark reminder of the conflict, a public display that could no longer be ignored.
 The atmosphere was further charged when students from the nearby University of the West Indies (UWI) staged a demonstration in front of the school.
 The authorities, sensing the heightened tension, placed two Special Constables on duty to maintain order.
 This escalating situation prompted a group of concerned students to take a stand.
 They felt the headmaster's involvement with the JBC was a clear conflict of interest.
 They argued that his dual role was drawing the school into the political fray and exposing it to potential repercussions from the striking workers.
 The students demanded that Mr. Ennever resign from his position on the JBC board.

 The tension that had been growing for weeks turned violent.
 The April 21, 1964, edition of The Jamaica Gleaner newspaper reported that a classroom at JC had been stoned, a shocking act of violence that underscored the seriousness of the situation.
-Additionally, Mr. Ennever received threatening letters, demanding his resignation from the JBC board.
+Additionally, Mr. Ennever received threatening letters demanding his resignation from the JBC board.
 The pressure was mounting, and the lines between school and the outside world, between education and politics, had become dangerously blurred.

 The events of 1964 at Jamaica College serve as a poignant reminder of how national events can infiltrate the most unexpected corners of society.
 The JBC strike, a clash between labour and management, found its reflection within the walls of a revered institution.
 The experience at Jamaica College, a direct impact of national events, offers a valuable lesson in the ripple effects of conflict and the importance of maintaining the integrity of our institutions.
 It is a pivotal moment in Jamaican history, and the memories surrounding the event are seeds of discussion for future generations.